reiver/guide-content-addressing/chapters/uuid-generator/README.md

 ## Create

-Create a function that will create `uuid.UUID` from 16 bytes:
+Now you are going to create a function called `Create` that will create `uuid.UUID` from 16 bytes:
 ```golang
 package uuid